- 3 cups uncooked wide egg noodles

 - Preheat oven to 350°.
 Cook noodles according to package directions for al dente; drain.

 - Meanwhile, in a large nonstick skillet, cook and crumble turkey over medium-high heat until no longer pink, 6-8 minutes; drain.
-Stir in seasonings, tomato sauce, green chilies and water; bring to a boil.
+Stir in seasonings, tomato sauce, chilies and water; bring to a boil.
 Reduce heat; simmer, uncovered, 5 minutes.

 - Spread noodles in a 11x7-in. baking dish coated with cooking spray.
 Top with turkey mixture; sprinkle with cheese.
 Bake, uncovered, until cheese is melted, 10-15 minutes.